 4. No Paper Filing is Required

 All documents that are e-filed through eFileMA will be submitted electronically only.
 Neither a paper original nor duplicate should be filed unless specifically requested by the Court.No paper copy of a filing to the Single Justice is required, notwithstanding the Appeals Court Standing Orders Governing Petitions to the Single Justice, and Governing Motions to Stay.

 5. How to Enter a Civil Appeal and Pay the $300 Docketing Fee Through eFileMA

 Complete the Civil Appeal Entry Form found here .
 Download the PDF form, fill in all the fields, and save it.
 A separate form must be filled out for each appealing party, even if represented by the same attorney.
-Follow the prompts on eFileMA to "Start a New Case" and e-file the Civil Appeal Entry Form along with providing payment.
-After review and acceptance by the Appeals Court, you will receive notice of the case entry with a new docket number (e.g., 2016-P-1234).
+Follow the prompts on eFileMA to "Start a New Case", select Appeals Court Panel Cases-Civil for the location, and e-file the Civil Appeal Entry Form along with providing payment.
+After review and acceptance by the Appeals Court, you will receive notice of the case entry with a new docket number (e.g., 2017-P-1234).
 Once the new case has been entered, you may then file and serve additional documents by following the instructions for filing into an existing case.

 At this time, when entering a new civil appeal through the site, no additional documents beyond the Civil Appeal Entry Form are allowed to be e-filed.
 The Civil Appeal Entry Form does not need to be served on opposing parties, as it is akin to a cover letter attached to a check paying the appeal entry fee, which is not traditionally accompanied by a certificate of service.
 Notwithstanding, you are encouraged to send a copy of the form to the opposing party either by mail or email to alert them to sign-up as a service contact for the new appeal.